iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 ### Edit Distance

 * Edit distance is defined to be the number of INSERT, REPLACE, DELETE that edit from one string to the other string.

 * Say 2 of the string that we are interested is: `A`, `B`.

 ### Weighted Inverval Scheduling

+* Foreach(I: The I th interval in the list of intervals):

+    * find J: The latest interval such that it doesn't have any conflict with the I th interval.

 ## Greedy Algorithm Related